kararag/demo-deploy-api-infra/README.md

 To sum up the resources that will be created with this -

 ```
-VPC
+1. VPC
-IG, NAT, Subnets, route tables
+2. IG, NAT, Subnets, route tables (two AZ)
-Security groups for LB and app
+3. Security groups for LB and app
-RDS (by default multi AZ is false, can be enabled in code)
+4. RDS (by default multi AZ is false, can be enabled in code)
-Spot node launch config with ASG configured and it's scaling rule for the demo app (by default count is 1 and max is 2)
+5. Spot node launch config with ASG configured and it's scaling rule for the demo app (by default count is 1 and max is 2)
-Load balancer and it's target group and health checks configured to listen on port 80
+6. Load balancer and it's target group and health checks configured to listen on port 80
-A on-demand bastion host that will be a jumpserver for ssh
+7. An on-demand bastion host that will be a jumpserver for ssh
 ```

 Below is the terraform graph for the plan output for reference the flow -